Final report for ONC23-117

 As a “new” crop to North Central agriculture, best management practices and performance of high cannabinoid industrial hemp (Cannabis spp.) varieties are still being investigated.
 Despite tremendous interest across the region, the lack of university published resources greatly increase the risk of hemp production relative to conventional crops and threaten to undermine the nascent hemp industry.

 To address these issues The Midwestern Hemp Research Collaborative (MHRC), a joint effort of land grant universities, non-profits, and private laboratories, was formed.
-Our proposed project will build on existing researcher-farmer partnerships to conduct participatory hemp cultivar trials to rapidly generate relevant, research-based information for the hemp industry.
-All data generated will be integrated into the Midwestern Hemp Database (MHD), a public online resource supporting stakeholder decision-making and risk mitigation.
+Our project built on existing researcher-farmer partnerships to conduct participatory hemp cultivar trials and rapidly generate relevant, research-based information for the hemp industry.
+All data generated was integrated into the Midwestern Hemp Database (MHD), a public online resource supporting stakeholder decision-making and risk mitigation.

-Outreach will be designed for growers and shared as part of a coordinated outreach plan, including the MHD website, written reports, presentations, and field days.
+Outreach was designed for growers and shared as part of a coordinated outreach plan, including the MHD website, written reports, presentations, and field days.

 1. Grow the MHD to include over 250 participating growers in 2025 across the NCR; Improve current visualization platforms for enhanced utility by stakeholders.